EvaMarco/formacion-online-life-calendar-evamarco/README.md

 6. I create an init function, its mission is to check if there is something saved in local storage and if it is, save this data in the state.
 7. Then I send this state to the calendar, and with a map I paint all info.
 8. My next step was to create a detail for each day, so user can see all info of that day.
+This is a new component.
 9. When all basic functionality is working, I wrote the checkDate function.
+With this function you get a message if the date you choose has a register already.
+10. Next step is to give a nicer look to everything.

 ## 💻️ Available Scripts